dotnet/arcade/Documentation/CorePackages/Publishing.md

     </ItemGroup>
     ```

-Ensure that you pass `publishInstallersAndChecksums=true` to the `post-build.yml` template.
+Ensure that you do not set `publishInstallersAndChecksums=false` in your call to the `post-build.yml` template.

 ## More complex onboarding scenarios